 Toll Free Numbers

 Toll free numbers are virtually synonymous with business phone numbers.
 The reasons for this include getting a professional image, geographic agnosticism, and the fact that callers aren’t charged for the privilege of contacting your business.
 Instead, using toll free numbers charges your business – the subscriber – instead of the caller.
-It is this gesture that makes toll free numbers an excellent choice for business phone numbers.
+It is this gesture that makes toll free numbers an excellent choice for business phone lines.

 If toll free numbers seem to be a viable choice for business numbers, you should be aware that they aren’t always internationally-capable, which means they don’t work when callers dial a virtual phone number from outside the country.
 Instead, these callers are going to be charged long-distance fees or blocked by their telecom service provider, which defeats the purpose of offering toll free calling in the first place.

 There is, however, a workaround.
 By using ITFS numbers (“International Toll Free Service” numbers) and/or UIFN numbers (“Universal International Freephone Numbers”), your business can offer toll free calling in international markets that function just like “regular” phone numbers do.

 Local Access Numbers